 If you are not necessarily looking to grow an espalier fruit tree for its fresh fruit but rather for its ornamental value, go for a quince!
 They are undemanding, vigorous, low-maintenance, and thrive in partial shade -- a very interesting alternative to apples, pears, and other fruits.
 The fruit of the quince is not delicious eaten fresh, but make great specialty jellies and marmalade!

 (lat.: Cydonia oblonga)

 The table at the bottom of this page indicates which trellis designs should be used for a quince espalier.
-Choose a trellis in the heavy or massive wire rope ranges; for smaller espaliers you can also use a medium or basic trellis.
-Espalier trees can also be grown on wooden trellises.
+Choose a trellis in the heavy or massive wire rope ranges; for smaller espaliers you can also use a medium or easy basic trellis.
+Quince can also be grown on wooden trellises.
 The climbing aid needs to be strong enough for the tree once it has grown to size.
 The main axes of the trellis should be about 60 cm apart.
 Any distance to the wall can be chosen.
 More details under "shaped trees."